The Courage to Do It Anyway

 Now, in my early 50s, I’ve taken a leap—leaving the stability of a corporate career to go all-in on writing.

 At first, I felt steady.
-Writing, editing, shaping the book gave me a sense of control.
+Writing, editing, and shaping the book gave me a sense of control.
 But now the book is finished, and with publishing on the horizon, those old doubts are whispering again.
 Because once it’s out in the world, it’s no longer hidden—it’s exposed.

-What’s different now—unlike the younger, more inexperienced version of myself—is that I see it clearly.
+What’s different now, unlike the younger, more inexperienced version of myself, is that I see it clearly.
 I know what’s happening.
 And more importantly, I know I have agency in how I respond.

 So now, I just accept it.